k1rankumarreddy/Python-basic-projects/README.md

-# firstrepositoydemo
+# Python-projects

-Hii, guys.,
+Now i want explore my knowledge.

-I will post my py_pojects here...
+So, collect my rays if you usable.